The Darlington School Sports Partnership regularly send us links and ideas about how to keep you active at home!

 Please click on the links to provide ideas about how to keep active with children at home.
 The links provide both indoor and outdoor activities.
-Children should aim to be active for around 60 minutes per day (it does not have to be all at once!)

 In our PE lessons we aim to give every child access to progression-based learning, focusing on physical skills.